*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Much of the resistance to addressing climate change is economic.
 As Americans looked over their shoulder at China, many refused to sacrifice immediate economic growth for long-term environmental security.
 Twenty-first-century relations with China remained characterized by contradictions and interdependence.
 After the collapse of the Soviet Union, China reinvigorated its efforts to modernize its country.
 By liberating and subsidizing much of its economy and drawing enormous foreign investments, China has posted massive growth rates during the last several decades.
 Enormous cities rise by the day.
 In 2000, China had a GDP around an eighth the size of U.S. GDP.
 Based on growth rates and trends, analysts suggest that China’s economy will bypass that of the United States soon.
 American concerns about China’s political system have persisted, but money sometimes matters more to Americans.
 China has become one of the country’s leading trade partners.
 Cultural exchange has increased, and more and more Americans visit China each year, with many settling down to work and study.

 By 2016, American voters were fed up.
 In that year’s presidential race, Republicans spurned their political establishment and nominated a real estate developer and celebrity billionaire, Donald Trump, who, decrying the tyranny of political correctness and promising to Make America Great Again, promised to build a wall to keep out Mexican immigrants and bar Muslim immigrants.
-The Democrats, meanwhile, flirted with the candidacy of Senator Bernie Sanders, a self-described socialist from Vermont, before ultimately nominating Hillary Clinton, who, after eight years as first lady in the 1990s, had served eight years in the Senate and four more as secretary of state.
+The Democrats, meanwhile, flirted with the candidacy of Senator Bernie Sanders, a self-described democratic socialist from Vermont, before ultimately nominating Hillary Clinton, who, after eight years as first lady in the 1990s, had served eight years in the Senate and four more as secretary of state.
 Voters despaired: Trump and Clinton were the most unpopular nominees in modern American history.
-Majorities of Americans viewed each candidate unfavorably and majorities in both parties said, early in the election season, that they were motivated more by voting against their rival candidate than for their own.30 With incomes frozen, politics gridlocked, race relations tense, and headlines full of violence, such frustrations only channeled a larger sense of stagnation, which upset traditional political allegiances.
+Majorities of Americans viewed each candidate unfavorably and majorities in both parties said, early in the election season, that they were motivated more by voting against their rival candidate than for their own.32 With incomes frozen, politics gridlocked, race relations tense, and headlines full of violence, such frustrations only channeled a larger sense of stagnation, which upset traditional political allegiances.
 In the end, despite winning nearly three million more votes nationwide, Clinton failed to carry key Midwestern states where frustrated white, working-class voters abandoned the Democratic Party—a Republican president hadn’t carried Wisconsin, Michigan, or Pennsylvania, for instance, since the 1980s—and swung their support to the Republicans.
 Donald Trump won the presidency.

 Political divisions only deepened after the election.
 A nation already deeply split by income, culture, race, geography, and ideology continued to come apart.
 Trump’s presidency consumed national attention.
 Traditional print media and the consumers and producers of social media could not help but throw themselves at the ins and outs of Trump’s norm-smashing first years while seemingly refracting every major event through the prism of the Trump presidency.
 Robert Mueller’s investigation of Russian election-meddling and the alleged collusion of campaign officials in that effort produced countless headlines.
 Meanwhile, new policies enflamed widening cultural divisions.
 Border apprehensions and deportations reached record levels under the Obama administration, but Trump pushed even farther.
 He pushed for a massive wall along the border to supplement the fence built under the Bush administration.
 He began ordering the deportation of so-called Dreamers—students who were born elsewhere but grew up in the United States—and immigration officials separated refugee-status-seeking parents and children at the border.
 Trump’s border policies heartened his base and aggravated his opponents.
 But while Trump enflamed America’s enduring culture war, his narrowly passed 2017 tax cut continued the redistribution of American wealth toward corporations and wealthy individuals.
 The tax cut exploded the federal deficit and further exacerbated America’s widening economic inequality.